kerathy/Statement/README.md

 • Beautify Thymeleaf templates with Bootstrap CSS

 A Restaurant Search App
-•	Built app screen layout with React Native
+• Created app screen layout using React Native
-•	Built reusable components, screen navigation with Hooks, Context and React Navigation
+• Created reusable components, hooks for screen navigation, context, and react navigation
-•	Made  request to run restaurant search with Yelp API and Axios
+• Made a request to run restaurant searches with the Yelp API and Axios
-•	Visualized the real-time result of different restaurants and their detailed information between different screens
+• Visualized the real-time results of various restaurants as well as their detailed information across multiple screens.

 Actually, I rarely talked about my career, my life and my family to someone else.
 It is not surprising that they do not know about me.
 Some of them I have not contacted and seen them more than a decade.
 For some stuffs, they do not know and may just guess, and it does not matter.
 If anyone has any concerns, you can contact me directly.
 Especially for the work I did in icbc before, it is unnecessary to explain it to someone else.
 If you have not worked for a bank before, it is normal that you do not know what it is, not a big deal.
 Everyone’s career path is different, they may just guess what I did before looking at others' career path, it does not matter.
 Again, I am not responsible for other's life, do not slow me down.